 A slightly irreverent (but always respectful) new book about befriending the inevitable

 We all enjoy denial, and who could blame us?
 Mortality salience is a strange thing!
 And yet.
 Many of us do want to talk about it, do want to prepare, do want to get our things in order.
 When the time comes, we want to do it right, with our chins up and our hearts brave.
 If we can make friends with death—even a bit—well, we will have done ourselves (and others) a great service.
-It's probably hard for most of us to make best friends with death, true.
-But in the end, some friendship is better than none.
 So, welcome to Making Friends With Death . . . a spunky, practical, and honest book and support system dedicated to helping us journey into the final frontier.

 What others are saying . . .